Surprise Valley, Modoc County: Indian tribal governments

 There are two sovereign tribal governments in the valley: The Cedarville Rancheria and the Fort Bidwell Indian Community of the Fort Bidwell Reservation of California.
 The Cedarville Rancheria is a Paiute community on the southwest edge of Cedarville; it is led by Chairwoman Virginia Lash.
 The larger Fort Bidwell Paiute community is located at the Fort Bidwell Reservation to the north, and is led by Chairman Aaron Townsend.

 Special districts

 The area is entirely inside the Modoc County Air Pollution Control District.
-It is served by K-through-12 provider Surprise Valley Joint Unified School District headquartered in Cedarville.
+Education is provided by K-through-12 provider Surprise Valley Joint Unified School District headquartered in Cedarville.
 The Surprise Valley Hospital District, also known as Surprise Valley Healthcare District, operates a clinic in Cedarville.
-Cedarville Water District exists in Cedarville.
+Cedarville Water District is in Cedarville.